 rel="prev", both part of HTML4 and HTML5, to recognize archives and paged articles.

-Just yesterday I was having a discussion with Nathan Rice, on of the developers of Genesis over how one should deal with paginated archives, eg. page 2 of my SEO category.
+A few years back, I was having a discussion with Nathan Rice, on of the developers of Genesis over how one should deal with paginated archives, eg. page 2 of my SEO category.
 In Genesis there is the option to canonicalize the subpages back to the first page of an archive.
 I have said, and will keep saying that I think that that’s the sole big SEO mistake in that theme.